Description

-The scale consists of two subscales.
-The first subscale concerns self-awareness and is based on Ellis’ theories.
-It includes both positive and negative statements regarding self-perception.
-An example question is: “I feel capable of meeting the demands of my job.”
+The SISE-B consists of two main subscales.
+The first subscale evaluates self-esteem and is based on Ellis’s theoretical approach.
+It includes positively and negatively formulated statements concerning self-perception, professional confidence, and personal evaluation.
+An example of an item reflecting this dimension is: “I feel capable of meeting the demands of my job.”

-The second subscale concerns professional burnout and is based on Maslach’s Burnout Inventory (MBI).
-It includes questions related to the three dimensions of burnout: emotional exhaustion, depersonalization, and reduced accomplishment.
-An example question is: “I constantly feel emotionally drained from my work.”
+The second subscale evaluates professional burnout and is based on the conceptual framework of the Maslach Burnout Inventory.
+It examines the three central dimensions of burnout: emotional exhaustion, depersonalization, and reduced personal accomplishment.
+An example of an item assessing burnout is: “I feel constantly psychologically exhausted from my job.”

 Statistical Analysis